-Serveless is a service where you pay for how much compute power actually use, not how much you reserve.
+Serverless is a service where you pay for how much computing power is used, not how much you reserve.

 I decided to go all in on serverless on my pet project.
-TLDR on project it’s basically a CRUD, nothing special.
-I figured it would be a perfect fit to try migration, because it is very low traffic website.
-My cloud of choice is GCP, so I picked Cloud Run to host Angular SSR website.
+I figured it would be a perfect fit to try migration because it is a very low-traffic website.
+My cloud of choice is Google Cloud Platform, so I picked Cloud Run to host the Angular SSR website.

-Cloud functions to run Nestjs Code and Cloud Firestore as a serverless NoSQL database.
-The biggest problem at the time I thought it will be a database migration, because I was running initially MySQL.
-But migrating to NoSQL from SQL database is was straightforward.
+Cloud functions to run NestJS Code and Cloud Firestore as a serverless NoSQL database.
+I thought the biggest problem at the time would be a database migration because I was initially running MySQL.
+But migrating to NoSQL from SQL database was straightforward.
 I inserted responses of the API to FireStore.
 I didn’t split anything, I just put the whole document with preloaded relationships to avoid additional querying.
-This is one of the principles of NoSQL.
+This is one of the benefits of NoSQL.
 If data is queried together it should belong in one document.
 Firestore supports 1MB of data per document, so it is fine for my use case.

-I updated frontend, put it in docker container and called it day.
+I updated the frontend, put it in the docker container, and called it day.

-For backend code, I’ve put in Cloud Function (to spicy it up), for this no Dockerfile is needed, everything is packaged up behind the scenes.
-On the other hand CloudRun is a managed container runtime, so Dockerfile is required.
-Deployment from command line straight forward for both services.
+For backend code, I’ve put in Cloud Function (too spicy it up), for this no Dockerfile is needed, everything is packaged up behind the scenes.
+On the other hand, CloudRun is a managed container runtime, so Dockerfile is required.
+Deployment from the command line straight forward for both services.
 It was easier than expected, but that was probably because I know how to navigate GCP.
-For non GCP users it should take little bit more time, but UI is way better than AWS's.
+For non-GCP users, it should take a little bit more time, but UI is way better than AWS's.

 At the time of writing it was a couple of months ago.
 I was spending around 20Eur on my GCP bill on this specific project.
-Now I spend less then 1Eur.
+Now I spend less than 1Eur.

 There are some caveats you should know: